ephbaum/EphWordsBlog/src/content/blog/2023-04-20-the-ephemeral-internet.md

 I am forever shocked at how much of the internet is gone now, as well as how much [persists](https://archive.org).

-This speaks to the voluminous mediocrity that I’ve put on display over the years that does and does not still exist on the Internet I’m some fashion.
-I’ve shed more than one tear over those parts of the Internet that have vanished as though swallowed by The Nothing as described by The Never Ending Story.
+This speaks to the voluminous mediocrity that I've put on display over the years that does and does not still exist on the Internet I'm some fashion.
+I've shed more than one tear over those parts of the Internet that have vanished as though swallowed by The Nothing as described by The Never Ending Story.

-I’ve made some popular content that’s simply gone now.
-Lost to the amnesia of the Internet’s churn.
+I've made some popular content that's simply gone now.
+Lost to the amnesia of the Internet's churn.

-Recently Imgur announced that, due to their current [rules](https://imgur.com/rules) they’re purging their old content not attached to an account starting May 15th, 2023.
+Recently Imgur announced that, due to their current [rules](https://imgur.com/rules) they're purging their old content not attached to an account starting May 15th, 2023.
 Goodbye pr0n.
 Goodbye car repair tutorials.
 Good bye useful screenshots.

-Of course this isn’t new, many sites have purged their content or simply disappeared over the years.
-Even Imgur would remove old content that didn’t receive at least 1 vote in a rolling 6 month period.
+Of course this isn't new, many sites have purged their content or simply disappeared over the years.
+Even Imgur would remove old content that didn't receive at least 1 vote in a rolling 6 month period.

 Hoodie Allen said: “The Internet is forever”